chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 The performance of the current implementation, _O(1 + (p/26)\*q)_, is already better than what we started with, _O(p\*q)_.
 But we can do even better.

-We can take the grouping a step further.
-Just like we split the dictionary, we'll split the child dictionaries by the second characters of the words.
+We'll split the child dictionaries by the second characters of the words.
 All words starting with 'aa' will be in one "grand-child" dictionary, 'ab' in another, and so on.

 ```javascript
 function insert(dictionary, word) {